 Cholera: it is not mandatory at the time of setting this itinerary, anyway it is recommended to verify it before the departure

 Prophylaxis anti-malaria: highly recommended.

-ACCOMMODATIONS: in the main cities, international standard hotels, in the countryside, the best hotel available, rooms with A/C and en-suite.
-At Banana Island fixed tented camp.
+ACCOMMODATIONS: in the main cities, international standard hotels, in the countryside, the best hotel available, mostly have self-contained rooms with A/C. At Banana Island fixed tented camp.

 INSURANCE: mandatory for medical assistance, repatriation, and damages.

-TransAfrica will not be to be held responsible for diseases, accidents, damages that might occur during or after the trip, whatever the cause might be and whoever might be responsible.
-The receipt with the policy with the contract number from the insurance must be delivered to us before the departure
+TransAfrica is not responsible for diseases, accidents, damages that might occur during or after the trip, whatever the cause might be and whoever might be responsible.
+The bill from the insurance must be delivered to us before the departure.

-NOTES: Due to the nature of this journey, the itinerary, visits, and overnights might be modified based on the unquestionable decision of organizer who will do his upmost best to stick to the program.
+NOTES: Due to the nature of this journey, the itinerary, visits, and overnights might be modified based on the unquestionable decision of the tour leader who will do his upmost best to stick to the program.

 The itinerary is made to discover places where foreigners are not yet common.
 Understanding and flexibility are necessary for a trip “outside the beaten tracks”.
 Thanks to the right attitude we will profit from a unique experience and appreciate the beauty of the landscapes, the hospitality of the locals, and the ceremonies that local people will shared with us.